- Home

 When should I tell my children?

-It’s common to feel unsure of the best time to tell your children; often there may be no right time.
-You may wonder if you should tell them soon after you’ve been told yourself, or wait until you have more details about test results and treatment.
+It’s common to feel unsure about the best time to tell your children; often there is no right time.
+You may wonder if you should tell them soon after you’ve been told yourself or wait until you have more details about test results and treatment.

 Although it is tempting to delay talking to your kids, try to tell them as soon as you feel able.
 Keeping the diagnosis a secret can be stressful, and your children will probably sense that something is wrong.